 The following scenarios will help you understand how renewable medical insurance is extremely advantageous:

-On the other hand, if you have purchased a renewable plan with the same six month waiting period using the same scenarios as above:
+On the other hand, if you have purchased a renewable plan with the same six-month waiting period using the same scenarios as above:

-- If you are diagnosed with a new medical condition after the effective date of the policy and is an eligible expense, it would continue to be covered through the policy duration by renewing the policy, coverage could last the duration of your studies in the US.
+- If you are diagnosed with a new medical condition after the effective date of the policy and is an eligible expense, it would continue to be covered through the policy duration by renewing the policy.
+Coverage could last the duration of your studies in the US.

-Having the ability to renew your international student health insurance plan can really make a big difference between getting the extremely valuable coverage when you need it the most, not being covered properly, or having no coverage at all.
+Having the ability to renew your international student health insurance plan can really make a big difference between getting extremely valuable coverage when you need it the most, not being covered properly, or having no coverage at all.

 Of course, if your school offers an ACA compliant insurance plan or you are able to enroll into an ACA compliant plan, it will not exclude pre-existing conditions and it will not have a waiting period.
-However, such insurance plans would be a lot more expensive and it will not cover important benefits such as emergency medical evacuation and repatriation of remains that are important for international students studying away from home.
+However, such insurance plans will be a lot more expensive and will not cover important benefits such as emergency medical evacuation and repatriation of remains that are important for international students studying away from home.
 In that case, standalone emergency evacuation and repatriation insurance should be purchased, at least for exchange visitors to fulfill their J visa insurance requirements.